Mosizamani/capstone-project/proposal.md

 Furthermore, contractors who provide a quotation following an on-site visit will be given priority in submitting a bid, increasing their likelihood of securing the project.
 This priority helps reward contractors who make an effort to fully understand the project requirements and deliver a precise quote, benefiting both clients and contractors with a transparent, well-informed bidding process.

+Phases of feature Implementation

+Phase Zero:

+1- User registration and profiles

+2- project queue and posting

+3- Search and filtering option

+4- Customer support and resources

+5- On-site visit and quotation request

+Phase One:

+6- Messaging and communication tools

+7- Notification and alert system

+8- Feedback loop for development

+Phase Two:

+9- Membership tiers and benefits

+10- project management tools

+11- payment system

+12- Analytics and Insights

+13- Gamification features